KseniiaSych/ds_pet_projects/3_time_series/Statistical_analysis.md

 import numpy as np
 import seaborn as sns
+import matplotlib.pyplot as plt

+from time import time
-import matplotlib.pyplot as plt from datetime import datetime from datetime import timedelta from statsmodels.tsa.seasonal import STL from statsmodels.tsa.stattools import acf, pacf from statsmodels.tsa.arima.model import ARIMA
+from dateutil.relativedelta import relativedelta from datetime import datetime from datetime import timedelta

+from statsmodels.tsa.seasonal import STL from statsmodels.tsa.stattools import acf, pacf from statsmodels.tsa.arima.model import ARIMA